Long-term disability insurance

 Benefits start after 90 days after you use up your sick leave (not including shared leave), whichever is longer.

-You can build on your basic coverage by purchasing optional LTD. Depending on the coverage you choose and when you apply, you may need to provide evidence of insurability.
-Optional LTD provides:
+You can build on your basic coverage by purchasing supplemental LTD. Depending on the coverage you choose and when you apply, you may need to provide evidence of insurability.
+Supplemental LTD provides:

 - Benefit: 60 percent of the first $10,000 of your predisability earnings, reduced by any deductible income (such as Social Security disability), and any benefits paid under the basic LTD plan.